 Line 4d - Write any retirement payments to retired partners that were received by the trust or estate and excluded in computing net earnings from self employment by IRC, Section 1402.

-Line 4e - Write the enterprise zone or foreign trade zone/sub-zone dividend subtraction from Illinois Schedule 1299-B, Enterprise Zone and Foreign Trade Zone (sub-zone) Subtractions, Step 1, Line 2.
+Line 4e - Write the enterprise zone dividend subtraction from Illinois Schedule 1299-B, Enterprise Zone and Foreign Trade Zone (sub-zone) Subtractions, Step 2, Line 23.
 Attach Illinois Schedule 1299-B to your Form IL-1041.